MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity-protection.md

 <span style="color:red">TODO: add image of where to upload .data file</span>

 #### Disabling Authenticity
-In order to disable Application Authenticity Protection, remove the previously uploaded `.data` file.
+In order to disable Application Authenticity Protection, click on "Delete Authenticity File".

 <span style="color:red">TODO: add image of where to remove .data file</span>